Prepare your SharePoint environment for the retirement of Internet Explorer 11 for Microsoft 365 apps and services

 Use sync instead of Open with Explorer or View in File Explorer

-The Open with Explorer and View in File Explorer commands rely on Internet Explorer 11 and aren't available in newer browsers.
-We recommend using the OneDrive sync app to sync SharePoint files with your computer, rather than using Open with Explorer or View in File Explorer.
+The Open with Explorer command in the classic SharePoint experience relies on Internet Explorer 11 and isn't available in newer browsers.
+The View in File Explorer command in the modern experience when using Edge relies on the same underlying technology as Open with Explorer, and is therefore no longer recommended either.
+Instead, we recommend using the OneDrive sync app to sync SharePoint files with your computer, rather than using Open with Explorer or View in File Explorer.

 Sync with OneDrive Files On-Demand helps you work with all your cloud files in File Explorer without having to download all the files and use storage space on your device.
 For easy access to files that people share with you or that you find in SharePoint or Teams, you can add shortcuts to shared folders.
 The shortcuts then appear in your OneDrive so you can find and work with the files.